truenas/documentation/content/en/hub/additional-topics/legacy/fn-legacy-docs/wgonfreenas.md

 ---
-title: "How To Enable Wireguard on FreeNAS 11.3"
+title: "How To Enable WireGuard on FreeNAS 11.3"
-description: "How To Enable Wireguard on FreeNAS 11.3."
 ---

 Google Drive and G Suite are widely used tools for creating and sharing documents, spreadsheets, and presentations with team members.
 While cloud-based tools have inherent backups and replications included by the cloud provider, certain users may require additional backup or archive capabilities.
 For example, companies using G Suite for important work may be required to keep records for years, potentially beyond the scope of the G Suite subscription.
 FreeNAS and TrueNAS offer the ability to back up Google Drive easily, using the built-in cloud sync.